-$$\overline{q}\left(x + (\xi + nL)\mathbf{e}{i}\right)W\left[x + (\xi + nL)\mathbf{e}{i}, x\right]q\left(x\right) = \overline{q}\left(x + \xi\mathbf{e}{i}\right)W\left[x + \xi\mathbf{e}{i}, x\right]\left(W\left[x + L\mathbf{e}{i}, x\right]^{n}\right)q(x), \quad (3)$$
+$$\bar{q}(x + (\xi + nL)\mathbf{e}i)W[x + (\xi + nL)\mathbf{e}i, x]q(x)$$

+$$= \bar{q}(x + \xi\mathbf{e}i)W[x + \xi\mathbf{e}i, x](W[x + L\mathbf{e}i, x]^n)q(x), \quad (3)$$

-On the one hand, this additional factor may lead to matrix-elements of this operator being closer to their infinitevolume counterparts than in the case of products of currents that satisfy the ξ -periodicity.
-On the other hand, the fact that the boundary conditions are felt by the quark fields and individual links leads us to expect that large values of ξ will lead to enhanced volume effects in this case as well.
+On the one hand, this additional factor may lead to matrix elements of this operator being closer to their infinite-volume counterparts than in the case of products of currents that satisfy ξ -periodicity.
+On the other hand, the fact that the boundary conditions are felt by both the quark fields and individual links leads us to expect that large values of ξ may generate enhanced volume effects in this case as well.

-As mentioned above, and described in detail in Sec.
-II below, Eq.
-(1) and Fig. 1 were reached using a toy theory with two relativistic scalar particles.
-A strict demonstration that the scaling also holds in QCD would require first defining a specific matrix element, then developing a low-energy effective-field-theory description (based in chiral perturbation theory) and finally calculating finite-volume corrections.
-However, since our result only relies on the appearance of scalar propagators with the light particle mass, together with the scale ξ that characterizes the operator non-locality, we expect that a more realistic description would change only the detailed form of $P_a(\boldsymbol{\xi}, L)$ and $P_b(\boldsymbol{\xi}, L)$, and not the overall exponential behavior.
+As we describe in detail in Sec.
+II below, we derive Eq.
+(1) and Fig. 1 using a toy theory with two relativistic scalar particles.
+A rigorous demonstration that the scaling also holds in QCD would require first defining a specific matrix element, then developing a low-energy effective-field-theory description (based in chiral perturbation theory) and finally calculating finite-volume corrections.
+However, since our result only relies on the appearance of scalar propagators with the light particle mass, together with the scale ξ that characterizes the operator nonlocality, we expect that a more realistic description would change only the detailed form of $P_a(\xi, L)$ and $P_b(\xi, L)$, and not the overall exponential behavior.

-To close the introduction, we comment on a number of other examples in which finite-volume effects on non-local matrix elements have already been discussed in the literature.
+To close the Introduction, we comment on a number of other examples in which finite-volume effects on nonlocal matrix elements have already been discussed in the literature.

 The authors of Ref.
-[47], for example, describe formalism for removing finite-volume effects in neutral kaon mixing.
-The starting point is a matrix element reminiscent of that considered here, defined with external kaon states and two insertions of the weak hamiltonian.
+[49] describe formalism for removing finite-volume effects in neutral kaon mixing.
+The starting point is a matrix element reminiscent of that considered here, defined with external kaon states and two insertions of the weak Hamiltonian.
 In contrast to the matrix elements in this study, however, the currents are also separated in Euclidean time.
 By summing over time slices, the authors demonstrate how to identify a finite-volume version of ΔM_K .
-In a second step, the leading finite-volume effects are removed using a generalization of the Lellouch-Lüscher formalism [48].
-The step of identifying the finite-volume version of ΔM_K relies on picking out a single term in the temporally summed correlator.
-This term in isolation has power-law volume effects associated with on-shell intermediate states, i.e. effects parametrically larger than those identified in the present study.
+In a second step, the leading finite-volume effects are removed using a generalization of the Lellouch-Lüscher formalism [50].
+The step of identifying the finitevolume version of ΔM_K relies on picking out a single term in the temporally summed correlator.
+This term in isolation has power-law volume effects associated with on-shell intermediate states, i.e., effects parametrically larger than those identified in the present study.
 It is these volume artifacts that are corrected via the extended Lellouch-Lüscher formalism.

 In a different application, in Ref.
 [11], one of us considered an approach for extracting total decay and transition rates from temporally displaced currents with single-particle external states.
-The method requires estimating a smearedout inversion of the Laplace transform, for example by using the Backus-Gilbert method.
+The method requires estimating a smeared-out inversion of the Laplace transform, for example by using the Backus-Gilbert method [51-53].
 As discussed in detail in Ref.
 [11], this smearing suppresses finite-volume effects in the target observable.
-The infinite-volume observable must then be extracted by identifying an optimal trajectory in the two-coordinate plane of box-size, L, and smearing width Δ .
+The infinite-volume observable must then be extracted by identifying an optimal trajectory in the two-coordinate plane of box size, L, and smearing width Δ .
 The enhanced volume effects identified here will likely influence this optimal trajectory, but the detailed consequences are not clear and are the subject of future work.